 Question #5: I don’t know if I can make money from my idea, though.
 What should I do?

 Check out this free workbook.
 It shows you how you can turn your cool business idea into a PROFITABLE one.

 Question #6: I am COMPLETELY OVERWHELMED and even after reading all of this, I just feel as though I’m never going to get my business going.
 There are so many resources to look at.
 There’s so much to learn.
 How can I possibly make a go of this?!

 HUGS.
 I know.
 Starting a business by yourself is tough!

-If you’re still feeling as though there’s just too much to look at and learn right now, then that’s a sign you definitely could use the Biz Bestie one-on-one coaching program.
+If you’re still feeling as though there’s just too much to look at and learn right now, then that’s a sign you definitely could use the Business Planning Retreat Workshop.
 It provides you with all the support you need for getting clear about your priorities!

 Question #7: I have the dream of my own business, but I’m nervous I don’t have the drive for it.
 What do I do?